Set guilt-free money boundaries with friends & family so you stop secretly funding everyone else’s life and can finally fund your own.

 Now, I can be thoughtful without defaulting to overdoing it, prioritize what I genuinely want to do, and have relationships where I don’t have to pretend I’m happy about spending or doing things I don’t want to do.

-Inside this offer, I’ll show you exactly how.
+Inside this training, I’ll show you exactly how.

 WHAT YOU GET